Simulate HDL code on FPGA hardware from Simulink

 Specify the output frame size as an expression, variable, or function,

-You may explicitly set sample times or use
+explicitly set sample times for the output signals, or use

 internal rule.
 The internal rule is to set the output